 Canning utensils are extremely helpful in the canning process.
 There are 3 tools specifically designed for canning food:

-These items can be purchased individually or a set.
+These can be purchased individually or as a set.

-Jar Funnel – Wide mouth funnel that allows you to easily pour in sugars, liquids, foods, etc into jars with spilling.
+Jar Funnel – Wide mouth funnel that allows you to easily pour in sugars, liquids, foods, etc into jars without spilling.

-Jar Lifter – Handheld lifter with rubber grip to safely grasp and lift hot jars from canner
+Jar Lifter – Handheld lifter with rubber grip to safely grasp and lift hot jars out of the canner.

-Bubble Remover/Headspace Tool – Can be used to remove air bubbles from the jar before placing on lid.
-Also has notches for measuring the amount of space between the food and the lid.
+Headspace Tool / Bubble Remover – Can be used to remove air bubbles from the jar before placing them on the flat lid.
+Also has notches for measuring the amount of headspace between the food and the lid.
 This space is important to allow for air pressure to build to cook the food.

-Actually there are only 2 proven methods for preserving food for long-term storage.
-They are the Boiling-Water Method and the Pressure Method.
+3 proven methods for canning food for long-term storage.
+They are the Boiling-Water Method, Pressure Method, and Steam Method.
 The type of canner you should use depends on the pH level in the food you are processing.
-This is my go to chart when looking up pH in foods.
+This chart from the USDA is a great chart for information on pH levels in foods.

-Water Bath Canners can be purchased pretty much anywhere on the market.
-This is the one I use.
+You can purchase water bath canners almost anywhere.
+I use this one that is Granite Ware Enamel on steel.
+Of course, you can also buy them that are stainless steel, which works well too.
 Whichever you choose, it needs to be deep enough to hold your jars and allow 3-4 inches of water above jar tops.

-This canner has 3 parts: The base, rack and lid
+The water bath canner has 3 parts: The base, rack, and lid

 Base – Needs to be deep enough to allow for 1 inch of water over the lid and then an additional 2 inches for air space.
 This will help to prevent boil-over.